 M.F.A in Communications and Theatre (Directing) - UNC-Greensboro

-- B.F.A. in Communications and Theatre (Performance) - UNC-Greensboro
+B.F.A. in Communications and Theatre (Acting) - UNC-Greensboro

 Keith Martin is the John M. Blackburn Distinguished Professor of Theatre, a fully-tenured, permanently-endowed professorship designed to attract and retain exceptional faculty to Appalachian State University.

 As Managing Director of Richmond Ballet, The State Ballet of Virginia (2005-11), he guided their successful New York debut at the famed Joyce Theatre and three subsequent return engagements to NYC.
 For 25 years, Martin was a resource consultant with ARTS Action Research of Brooklyn, NY and Portland, OR.
 He was registered lobbyist and legislative strategist for ARTS North Carolina, a statewide advocacy group, when it received a $2 million line item increase in funding.
 For twelve seasons (1990-2001), Martin was Producer and Managing Director of Charlotte Repertory Theatre (LORT) and has held the positions of Artistic Director of Theatre Charlotte, Executive Director of Community Theatre of Greensboro, Senior Program Officer for the Koger Foundation, and Administrative Director for A Company of Players.
-Martin spent a decade performing as an actor, singer and dancer.
+Martin spent a decade performing as a professional actor, singer and dancer.

 Martin holds both B.F.A. (magna cum laude) and M.F.A. theatre degrees from UNC-Greensboro, and has lectured at numerous academic institutions including Duke University, UNC-Chapel Hill, Wake Forest University, College of Charleston, University of Alabama, and the Yale School of Drama.
 The Johns Hopkins University Press published Martin's writings on advocacy and grassroots activism.
 Martin received the 2001 Service Award from the Educational Theatre Association and a 2004 Outstanding Teacher Recognition Award from the National Foundation for Advancement in the Arts.
 Martin has adjudicated theatre festivals on the state, regional and national level for over 35 years.